thdang1009/tank-o/docs/entity-relationship-document.md

 - Game sessions: Archive after 30 days, delete after 1 year
 - User data: Retain indefinitely for registered users, 30 days for guests
 - Achievements and mastery: Permanent retention
+- Skill usage events: Keep for 180 days for balance analysis ✨ NEW
+- Skill unlocks and loadouts: Permanent retention ✨ NEW

 ---